ibm-cloud-docs/vmwaresolutions/archiref/solution/design_commonservice.md

 ## Identity and access services

 In this design, Microsoft Active Directory (AD) is used for identity management.
-The design deploys a single Windows Active Directory virtual server instance (VSI) as part of the Cloud Foundation and vCenter Server deployment automation. vCenter will be configured to utilize the AD authentication.
+The design deploys one or two Windows Active Directory virtual machines as part of the Cloud Foundation and vCenter Server deployment automation. vCenter will be configured to utilize the AD authentication.

 ### Microsoft Active Directory